Kavin-SN199/BuidingBloCS-I13/README.md

 #  ASL Alphabet Interpreter
 Recognize American Sign Language letters using deep learning!

-This project trains a Convolutional Neural Network (CNN) to classify hand gestures from grayscale images into 29 classes — the English alphabet (A–Z), plus `space` and `nothing`.
-It supports training, webcam inference, and browser deployment via TensorFlow.js.
+This project trains a Convolutional Neural Network (CNN) to classify hand gestures from grayscale images into 28 classes — the English alphabet (A–Z), plus `space` and `nothing`.
+It supports training and webcam inference.

 ---